How to Access Property Records in Illinois

 The following are the types of surveys recognized in Illinois:

 - Mortgage Survey - The mortgage survey is for residential real estate refinancing and closings.
-It shows the fences and other major structures.
+It shows fences and other major structures.

 Understanding Property Ownership in Illinois